aspecker/OTC-drug-tracker/README.md

 ### Chandler Dibble, Nicole Yoon, Al Curry, Tim Hill, Adam Specker

 # Overview
-An application built to help consumers find and keep track of over-the-counter drugs they currently use and have taken
+An application built to help consumers find and keep track of over-the-counter drugs they currently use and have taken.

 **Please visit out application here: